-- Normally shipping conference agreements between 2 or more shipping liners can breach competition and cartel rules.
+- Normally, shipping conference agreements between 2 or more shipping liners can breach rules.
+These rules relate to competition and cartels.

-- Shipping liners that register their agreement receive certain exemptions from competition and cartel rules.
+- Shipping liners that register their agreement receive certain exemptions from the rules.

 What the ACCC does